Is German a Hard Language to Learn? Reveling All Myths & Tips

 Is German a hard language to learn?
 It depends on your dedication and practice.
 A holistic approach to language learning will make it feel easy to navigate through it.

-Here is a summarized version of what will help you Deepen your knowledge -
+Here is a summarised version of what will help you deepen your knowledge -

 Level